miketz/mor/README.md

 # Installation

-Place `mode-on-region.el' in folder `/your/chosen/folder'.
+Place mode-on-region.el in folder /your/chosen/folder.

-Add the following text to your .emacs or init.el file:
+Then add the following text to your .emacs or init.el file:

     (add-to-list 'load-path "/your/chosen/folder")
     (autoload #'mor-mode-on-region "mode-on-region" nil t)